phandaiduonghcb/local_mlops/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Through this guide, I will try to explain how can I use AWS services and some tools to create an MLOPs pipeline that can be triggered to train and deploy everytime the latest commit whose message contains "Airflow" term is pushed.
+The repo is similar to this [mlops repo](https://github.com/phandaiduonghcb/mlops) but the training, testing process will be conducted in a local machine and I take the advantage of AWS Fargte and ECR for easier deployment process.
 ### Classification problem
 A resnet18 neural network is used for image classification.
 The dataset is put into `./ml/data/train`, `./ml/data/valid`, `./ml/data/test`.
 The configuration file for training, testing is put into `./ml/configs`.